 "Eliminates Data Tunneling Risks"

-The Freeport Multi‐Domain Video Network Switch (MDVNS) permits a single video CODEC to be utilized on up to nine IP networks of varying security classifications.
+The Freeport Multi‐Domain Video Network Switch (MDVNS) permits a single VTC CODEC to be utilized on up to 25 IP networks of varying security classifications.
 The MDVNS meets all current DISA requirements and future requests as detailed in the STIG dated January 2008.
 The MDVNS is the only secure VTC switching solution that has been approved by the Defense Intelligence Agency for use on the JWICS top secret network.
 It has also been approved for operation by DISA for NIPR and SIPR, NRO, NGA, Coalition Forces, and many other classified networks.

-Room Control Isolator (RCI)
+Control System Isolator (CSI)

 "Mitigates Residual Data Risks"

 The Freeport Control System Isolator (CSI) provides the means to program and control AV system components (CODECs, displays, digital signage, etc.) without exposing any data that might be contained in them or on the network to which they are connected.
 The CSI prevents the AV control system from permanently inheriting the security classification of the network that specific AV components are connected to.
 The CSI addresses room control security issues without modification of existing system designs, it is manufacturer neutral, and it can be used with any type of control device.